 Economic Historian Helen Paul discusses Adam Smith’s Wealth of Nations

 23 February 2015

-Supported by the University along with the Faculty of Social and Human Sciences and the Royal Economic Society and organized by the Department of Economics for a third year in a row, this Workshop provides an interdisciplinary environment consisting of Economics and Computer Science researchers, from Europe and the US.
+Supported by the University along with the Faculty of Social, Human and Mathematical Sciences and the Royal Economic Society and organized by the Department of Economics for a third year in a row, this Workshop provides an interdisciplinary environment consisting of Economics and Computer Science researchers, from Europe and the US.

 23 February 2015

 The Meaningful Consent in the Digital Economy project (MCDE) is hosting an interdisciplinary workshop on issues related to giving and obtaining user consent online, with special emphasis on privacy and data protection.

 Working to benefit a good cause increases productivity by up to 30 per cent, according to the findings of a new study from Economics at the University of Southampton.